 - International cooperation and coordination: The modern application of piercing the corporate veil involves greater collaboration between governments and regulatory agencies to address transnational environmental issues.

-- Global supply chain management: Parent companies are responsible for guaranteeing that their subsidiaries and suppliers adhere to environmental regulations and standards throughout the global supply chain.
+- Global supply chain management: Parent companies bear responsibility for ensuring that subsidiaries and suppliers adhere to environmental regulations throughout the supply chain.

-- Duty of care: Parent companies have a duty of care to safeguard that their subsidiaries' operations do not cause environmental harm to local communities and ecosystems.
+- Duty of care: Parent companies have a duty to ensure that subsidiary operations do not cause environmental harm to surrounding communities and ecosystems.

-- Joint and several liability: Parent companies can be held jointly and severally liable with their subsidiaries for environmental damages, guaranteeing that they share the financial burden of remediation and compensation.
+- Joint and several liability: Parent companies can be held jointly and severally liable with their subsidiaries for environmental damages, sharing the financial burden of remediation and compensation.

 | Shareholder Responsibility | Environmental Impact |